openshift/cluster-api-actuator-pkg/docs/tests.md

 # Overview

 This document describes tests presented in this repository as of the start of December 2022.
-Some tests are grouped if it's similar enough.
+Some tests are grouped if they are similar.
 Each heading represents a single test and reflects its full name as it's programmed and shown in the JUnit report.

 # Tests